GALESBURG, IL—Area mother of three Mary Kleibert, 54, was once again freaking out for no reason Tuesday, sources within the Kleibert family reported.

 Over the next five minutes, Kleibert became more agitated, despite her son's repeated assertion that renewing one's license on the last day is not a federal offense or anything.

 Tuesday's driver's-license incident is just one of 15 freak-outs to occur in the past month.
-On July 2, Kleibert went nuts when she discovered that Tim had thrown away the packaging for his new iMac computer.
+On Dec.
+26, Kleibert went nuts when she discovered that Tim had thrown away the packaging for his new laptop computer.
 "What if something goes wrong?"
 Kleibert, near tears, told her son.
 "You can't just call in the washing-machine repairman to fix it.
 Don't you care about your things at all?"
 She then noisily stomped down the basement steps carrying a laundry basket.

 Kleibert went similarly hyper last Thursday, when Tim accidentally overslept, leaving him just 25 minutes to get to his job at a local grocery store.
 He was awakened by Kleibert, who yelled, "It's quarter after!
 Do you hear me?
 Quarter after!"
 Ten minutes later, as Tim pulled out of the driveway, Kleibert stood on the front steps, shouting, "You've got to eat breakfast!
 You can't just not eat!"